jeremiah-corrado/fem_2d/paper.md

     field_space.print_all_to_vtk("path/to/file.vtk")
 }
 ```
 Here, we are using a `UniformFieldSpace` to define our solution space over the domain.
 This structure defines a grid of points, such that the density is uniform across leaf-elements.^[There is also a need for an implementation with densities proportional to the size of the elements.
-This would be useful for generating images of the fields, as the overall point-density would be globally uniform across the domain] Here, we use a 16x16 grid.
-The parent elements will have a larger density because the leaf-element point grids are projected "downwards" onto their ancestor elements.
+This would be useful for generating images of the fields, as the overall point-density would be globally uniform across the domain.]
+Here, we use a 16x16 grid.
+The parent elements will have a larger density because the leaf-element's points are projected "downwards" onto their ancestors.
 So, in this case, an element that has four children (who are all leafs) would evaluate its local solution using a 32x32 point grid such that the points align with the grids on its descendants.

+On the following line, we compute the X- and Y-directed fields using the eigenvector (and the same basis-space as before).
+The `UniformFieldSpace` maintains an internal table of solution components designated by name.
+The names for the fields are returned.

-We then use the same basis space as before, and the `EigenPair` from our solver to compute the fields.
-The `UniformFieldSpace` keeps track of solution components by name in a HashTable of Strings.
-The following line references these components to compute the magnitude of the electric field using a two-argument expression.
+The following line uses the X- and Y-components to compute the magnitude of the electric field using a two-argument expression.
 This solution component is stored in the provided name `"E_mag"`.
 We also compute the absolute value of both components.

-Finally, the solution components are printed to a VTK file for plotting.
+Finally, the fields are exported to a VTK file for plotting.
 Multiple external tools are available to generate high-quality plots from the VTK data. \autoref{fig:emag} shows an electric field magnitude generated using `FEM_2D` and [VISIT](https://wci.llnl.gov/simulation/computer-codes/visit).

 ![Example of an Electric Field Magnitude of an Eigenfunction \label{fig:emag}](./rm_figs/e_mag_9.jpeg)